Józef Piłsudski's cult of personality: Later years

-Piłsudski's cult was suppressed during the time of communist Poland, whose authorities attempted to portray him as a fraud, egoist and even a fascist and as responsible for much of the Poland's ills.
-The fond memory of Piłsudski persisted among the segments of Polish population, nonetheless, and he became an important figure for many Solidarity activists, including Lech Wałęsa.
+Piłsudski's cult was suppressed during the time of communist Poland, whose authorities attempted to portray him as a fraud, egoist and even a fascist, as well as holding him responsible for much of Poland's ills.
+The fond memory of Piłsudski persisted among segments of the Polish population, nonetheless, and he became an important figure for many Solidarity activists, including Lech Wałęsa.
 Piłsudski was also respected abroad.
 By the late 1980s, the Polish communists changed tack and attempted to integrate Piłsudski's popularity into their own propaganda but to little effect.

-At the time of the fall of communism in Poland in 1989, the Polish Parliament in February that year restored 11 November as the Polish holiday (it had been abolished during communist period).
+At the time of the fall of communism in Poland in 1989, the Polish Parliament in February that year restored 11 November as a Polish holiday (it had been abolished during the communist period).
 In modern Poland, Piłsudski is recognized as an important and largely positive figure in Polish history, a patron of numerous streets and institutions.
-He has been often recognized by Polish public in national surveys as the most influential Polish historical figures since the 1980s (prior data from communist era is not representative), but since the late 1990s, he has been supplanted in that ranking by Pope John Paul II.
-Paweł Kusiak argues that it is the 1990s which represent the Golden Age of Piłsudski's popularity.
+Since the 1980s he has often been regarded in national surveys as one of the most influential Polish historical figures (prior data, from the communist era, are not representative), but since the late 1990s he has been supplanted in that ranking by Pope John Paul II.
+Paweł Kusiak argues that the 1990s represent the Golden Age of Piłsudski's popularity.

-Piłsudski's cult and legend is still present in Polish political and cultural discourse; for example, Piłsudski was declared as the most influential politician by both Donald Tusk and Lech Kaczyński in the 2005 Polish presidential election, and he was positively referenced by Polish president Bronisław Komorowski in his electoral campaign in 2010.
-However, there are groups in the modern Polish society that are highly critical of Piłsudski and his legacy.
+Piłsudski's cult and legend are still present in Polish political and cultural discourse; in the 2005 Polish presidential election Piłsudski was declared the most influential politician by both Donald Tusk and Lech Kaczyński, and he was positively referenced by Polish President Bronisław Komorowski in his 2010 electoral campaign.
+However, some groups in modern Polish society are highly critical of Piłsudski and his legacy.